 The main case worker for a youth on OYA probation or parole is their juvenile parole/probation officer (JPPO).

 When a youth is on probation it means they have never been inside a correctional facility and are currently working with a court-ordered probation agreement.
 These are steps that, if followed, would keep a youth out of a facility.

 What is parole?

 When a youth is on parole, that means they have exited a correctional facility and entered the community.
 A parolee’s community activity is not court-mandated.
-In other words, youth success on parole is evaluated by their JPPO.
+In other words, youth success on parole is evaluated by OYA.

-If a JPPO discovers a youth may have violated parole, they can recommend revocation of parole and the youth must return to a correctional facility.
-If a JPPO determines that a paroled youth is doing well, they can arrange a court hearing to end that youth's OYA custody.
+If a JPPO discovers a youth may have violated parole, they can recommend revocation of parole at an administrative hearing, and the youth must return to a correctional facility.
+If a JPPO determines that a paroled youth is doing well, they can notify the court or arrange a court hearing to end that youth's OYA custody.